refinedmods/refinedmods.github.io/refined-storage/wiki/Using the API.md

 }
 ```

-You can find a list of versions on [https://github.com/refinedmods/refinedstorageaddons/packages/1150839](GitHub packages).
+You can find a list of versions on [GitHub packages](https://github.com/orgs/refinedmods/packages).

 ### For Minecraft 1.15 or later